 How to Make the Best Pork Chops

 We love the versatility of pork chops, and that’s why we’ve developed dozens of pork chops recipes—from pan-fried to sautéed pork chops, and from slow-cooked to grilled.
 Many of our pork chops recipes can be made quickly and easily, making them perfect no-fuss weeknight meals.
-Here we’ve assembled essential pieces of equipment to have.
-We’ll also tell you how to choose the best chops at the store, and explain the core techniques to use when making perfect pork chops.
+Here we explain the core techniques to use when making perfect pork chops.

 What is the safe internal temperature for pork?
 And is pink pork safe to eat?